jordyvanzeeland/Sealand-CMS/README.md

-# Xinix
+# Sealand headless CMS
-Xinix Headless CMS
+Sealand CMS is a Headless PHP CMS System, build on the Symfony Framwork.